 Cibus’ contribution to sustainable growth consists of efforts to create accessible and climate-smart marketplaces for end-consumers.
 Cibus’ entire property portfolio is leased primarily to quality daily goods retailers with ambitious sustainability objectives.
 In its ongoing operations, Cibus works to facilitate tenants ’sustainability improvements and to invest in properties that improve end-consumers’ accessibility to marketplaces.
 Sustainability work is conducted as an integral part of Cibus’ ongoing operations.
 Work focuses on three areas: Being a sustainable partner, Having the climate in focus and Offering accessible marketplaces.
 The focus of the sustainability work was determined by the Board of Cibus in 2019.
 In connection with this, a number of sustainability targets were also set.

 The main environmental goal is to reduce the climate footprint of Cibus’ properties and the ongoing operations at the two offices.
 Cibus’ climate footprint is dominated by heating and electricity consumption in the properties owned by the Company, which is determined entirely by the tenants since the properties are leased without heating or electricity being included in the rent.
 Cibus can influence the climate by prioritising tenants seeking to reduce their climate footprint, as well as being accommodating in handling requests for remodelling or extensions to the properties to enable investments in renewable energy sources.
 In 2018, electricity consumption in 85% of the property portfolio amounted to 128,736 MWh.
-During 2019, solar panels were installed on the roofs of several properties.
+Solar panels were installed on the roofs of several properties.
 Furthermore, more environmentally friendly light sources have been installed in a large part of the property portfolio.
 Electricity consumption in the current operations amounted to 1,205 KWh.
 For the electricity consumed at the offices in the ongoing operations, power is purchased only from companies guaranteeing that their electricity is generated entirely from renewable sources.
 Cibus holds no environmental permits.

 Satisfied and committed employees are crucial for Cibus’ success.
 This is achieved through a sound and secure working environment and by encouraging wellness.
 In 2020, Cibus’ personnel comprised seven employees with a gender distribution of 43% women and 57% men.
 The size of the organisation means that individual employees have a considerable impact on the operations.